kenaniscoding/EMBDSYS_FINAL_PROJECT/README.md

   pinMode(tempSensorPin, INPUT);
-  pinMode(startButton, INPUT_PULLUP); // set the start button as input with pull-up resistor pinMode(stopButton, INPUT_PULLUP);  // set the stop button as input with pull-up resistor Serial.begin(9600);
+  pinMode(startButton, INPUT_PULLUP); // set the start button as input with pull-up resistor pinMode(stopButton, INPUT_PULLUP);  // set the stop button as input with pull-up resistor pinMode(modeButton, INPUT_PULLUP);  // set the mode button as input with pull-up resistor Serial.begin(9600);
 }